ba4g/ba4g.github.io/project-instructions.md

 _HINT: In implementation, set thresholds on the size of the subset (size is 4 by default) and the number of matching bases in the subset to filter poor mappings (100 for read overlapping)._

+_AN EVEN BETTER HINT: To fin the "maximal colinear subset", instead of implementing the algorithm from scratch you can [use this answer on stackoverflow](https://stackoverflow.com/questions/3992697/longest-increasing-subsequence)_

 ### 2. Miniasm

 > Recall: assembly graphs are directed acyclic graphs whose vertices are substrings, and the edges between two vertices represent their overlap relationship.